Words by Meritxell Rosell

 What are your aims as an artist working in between technology and art?

-In White Lives on Speaker, a project in which you collaborated with Dr. Yuichi Ito, brainwaves were converted into sound and the sound waves translated into a sculptural manifestation.
-What were the biggest challenges you faced for its development?
+In White Lives on Speaker, a project in which you collaborated with Dr Yuichi Ito, brainwaves were converted into sound and the sound waves translated into a sculptural manifestation.
+What were the biggest challenges you faced in its development?

-In addition, the loud speaker needed hanging in the air in order not to resonate.
+In addition, the loudspeaker needed to hang in the air in order not to resonate.
 This work involved a viewer wearing an EEG, so we did not want the sound alone to affect the viewer’s brainwaves.
 However, it would remain exposed to the low-frequency sound of the body.
-After an hour of the experiment, we were become tired by the sound.
+After an hour of the experiment, they became tired of the sound.

 What directions do you imagine taking your work in?

 Currently, I often conduct workshops for children, and I discuss how it is fun to create things.
 If they can imagine creating things on their own, their worlds will change.
 Everyone has a computer, so it is possible to create different works.

 In addition, they can also be presented on the Internet.
 It is not important to use new technology, but it is important to have a unique perspective.
 I hope to share it.

 What is your chief enemy of creativity?

 Knowledge.
 I have a habit of believing I cannot realize an idea if it is beyond my knowledge.
 Therefore, I attain a variety of interesting information on a daily basis and increase my abilities.